 It's all about generating possible keywords that could be used on your site to attract your target audience.

 Before we conclude this article however, there is something important that needs to be said.
 Just because we found a plethora of relevant and seemingly attractive keywords, it does not mean that they will generate the desired results.
 We will therefore need to thoroughly evaluate each phrase and see if it matches certain criteria such as relevance, monthly volume, and difficulty.
 We will look deeper into these, next time.

-A small spoiler for you: What we're going to find out in the next article is that more often than not, most of our brainstorm keywords will not work (huh?).
+A small spoiler for you: The keywords you spent so much time brainstorming might not work.
 This means we have to go through the brainstorm process over and over until we can find the amount of keywords that we are seeking.
 That’s why having a firm grasp on keyword brainstorming is one of the most important assets you can have to excel as an online marketer.

 - Content is King: 101 Tips To Leverage For Your Next Campaign

 - 3 Effective Steps To Create The Perfect Content Marketing Calendar

 - 50 Marketing Quotes (+5 Bonus) Every Marketer Can Learn From